-However a higher pay at WI doesn’t guarantee that you will make more because the living expenses at WI might be 2x higher than where you are currently at now.
+However, a higher pay at PA doesn’t guarantee that you will make more because the living expenses at PA might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-|Suitable for people who likes practical and handson work|
+|Suitable for people who likes practical and hands-on work|

 |Suitable for people who wants to work in a supportive work environment|

 |It is easy to get into this career.
-Some previous workrelated skill, knowledge, or experience is required for this career.|
+Some previous work-related skill, knowledge, or experience is required to get started.|

-|Demand for this career is growing normally|
+|Demand for this career is growing|